riceissa/breathing/doc.md

 another point: you don't want to just move your diaphragm. natural breathing actually involves movement of the whole torso, from upper chest to ribs to back to diaphragm. if you find that you are only moving your diaphragm, then this is a sign that one or both of two things are happening: (1) you're exaggerating the movement of the diaphragm; and/or (2) you're artificially suppressing movement of the rest of your body, tightening it up.

 it might be helpful to do this exercise with a naked upper body and staring at a mirror, so that you can see exactly which parts of your torso are moving in what ways (you can also try it in the shower but your neck will be bent if you want to look down at your torso). alternatively you could put your hands on various parts of your chest and feel the movement.

+any reduction in breathing _must_ come from relaxation, _not_ from tension/control. this is a good video <https://inv.tux.pizza/watch?v=uvWSwxKUKlA> (that i totally did not appreciate in the beginning, because i wasn't even trying to do any reduced breathing. but what i've realized is that relaxation=reduced, at least if your breathing is awful like mine. and sometimes you consciously or unconsciously try to make your breathing more silent, and you really don't want to do that by tensing up.)

 ## Introductory exercise: Many small breath holds